Jablob44/JSProj/README.md

 Technologies, Libraries, APIs:

 The project will be built with HTML, CSS, and JavaScript.
 I plan on using the Canvas API, Webpack and the DOM to create the gameplay.

+How to play:

+Use W to move forward
+Use S to slow down/reverse
+Use A to turn left
+Use D to turn right

+When you push any button on your keyboard, the game will start.
+Once you cross the finish line, your time will be recorded.

 Implementation Timeline:
 Friday Afternoon & Weekend: